-This introvert personality test is from The Introvert Advantage: How to Thrive in an Extrovert World by Marti Olsen Laney.
+This “am I an introvert or extrovert?” personality test is from The Introvert Advantage: How to Thrive in an Extrovert World by Marti Olsen Laney.

-Answer true or false to the following questions about introverts’ personality characteristics:
+Answer true or false to the following questions:

 1. I like to have long, uninterrupted periods to work on projects, rather than small chunks.

 2. I sometimes rehearse things before speaking, occasionally writing notes to myself.

 3. I like to listen more than talk.

 4. People sometimes think I’m quiet, mysterious, aloof or calm.